codesandbox/codesandbox-client/packages/chrome-extension/Readme.md

 - Open about:debugging
 - Click "Load Temporary Add-on"
 - Open the extension's directory and select any file inside the extension.

-## How to publish

-Unfortunately there is a need for a key to in order to update apps so as soon as something gets merged pls ping me at @SaraVieira in the PR and I will create a new version